jiaqi54/HEPRS/README.md

 `go run main.go <genotypes.csv> <betas.csv> <yourphenotype> <NumberIterations> <Moduli> <NumberIndividual>`

 `<genotypes.csv>`: Replace with your genotype input.
-It's in the csv format with each row represents genotypes of an individual.
+It's in the csv format with each row representing an individual and each column representing an SNP.

 `<betas.csv>`: Replace with your model parameters.
-The number of parameters should be
+The number of parameters should be consistent with the number of SNPs in `genotypes.csv`.

+`<yourphenotype>`: Name of your phenotype.

+`<NumberIterations>`: You can run the program for multiple iterations to evaluate the stochasticity.
+Use 1 for most cases.

+`<Moduli>`: A crucial encryption parameter that balances accuracy and computational cost.
+We provide built in moduli from